 He is still known in the Timberline/Sage world as “THAT Ed Ledgerwood!”
 He and Kerri are shown the red carpet on their visits ‘down under’ to the Sage headquarters in Sydney.

-From city, to state, to continent – Ed’s story of business growth, loss, recovery, and success always contains a single, distinguishing element for doing ‘good’ business: Ed treats everyone like family.
+From city, to state, to continent – Ed’s story of business growth, loss, recovery, and success always contain a single, distinguishing element for doing ‘good’ business: Ed treats everyone like family.